phax/phive/README.md

 # News and noteworthy

-* v5.1.4 - work in progress
+* v5.1.4 - 2019-03-21
     * EHF validation without "OPENPEPPOL CORE" rules
-    * Fixed an error in the created XSLTs for ATNAT/ATGOV T10 and T14 because of variable order
+    * Fixed an error in the created XSLTs for ATNAT/ATGOV T10 and T14 because of variable order as well as a spelling error
 * v5.1.3 - 2019-03-08
     * Updated to latest EHF releases (Invoice and Credit Note 2.0.15 etc.)
     * EHF validation now directly depends on the PEPPOL Validation artefacts